intelliriffer/AMIT-EXPRESSO/README.md

 *   Amit Talwar (www.amitszone.com)

 ---

 **NOTES**
 *   Gemini AI was used to generate the documentation
-*   If you want this arduini to show as Amits Expresso Midi controoler or your desireable product name, copy the inluced hardware folder to your Doucments/Arduino folder.
+*   If you want this arduino to show as Amits Expresso Midi controller or your desireable product name, copy the incluced hardware folder to your Documents/Arduino folder.
 If the Folder alredy exiss, copy the contents of included hardware folder to your Documents/Arduino/hardware folder.
 You can Ediit the boards.txt file to change the Name.